hummingbot/hummingbot/documentation/docs/developers/connectors/requirements/task1.md

 ### `is_funding_info_initialized`

 This function is only needed for **Perpetual** connectors.
-It returns `True` if the funding information has been successfully been initialized by `OrderBookTrackerDataSource`.
+It returns `True` if the funding information has been successfully initialized by `OrderBookTrackerDataSource`.

 **Input Parameter(s):** `None` <br/> **Expected Output(s):** `bool`